x11x00x00x/pgr2modded/README.md

 # Project Gotham Racing 2 - Modded (PGR2Modded)

+**NOTICE: DO NOT UPLOAD TO ANY SCOREBOARDS USING MODDED CARS OR YOU WILL BE PERMA BANNED BY INSIGNIA.
+THIS MOD IS FOR OFFLINE USE OR ONLINE MULTIPLAYER GAME PLAY IN CERTAIN CIRCUMSTANCES.
+MORE RULES TO COME SOON.**

+**WHEN INSTALLING THE MOD , MAKE SURE TO INSTALL TO A SECONDARY VERSION OF THE GAME.
+DO NOT UPLOAD THIS TO YOUR MAIN GAME YOU PLAY ONLINE WITH.**

 Version 1.6

 Welcome to **PGR2Modded**, a dynamic modification for *Project Gotham Racing 2* that elevates your racing experience with new cars, tracks, and customization options.
 This mod is actively in development, with exciting updates and features planned for future releases!